-Most of our real estate is owned by our 78.22% subsidiary, BSRE, and includes commercial areas, logistics centers and offices which are mainly designated for the use of our supermarket segment and our non-food segment, a 50% holding in Hadar Mall and Kiryat Hasharon, small commercial sites, office buildings, logistics sites, our holdings in the Wholesale Market Company and additional undeveloped properties for use as commercial areas, office buildings, and logistics centers.
+Most of our real estate is owned by our 74.71% subsidiary, BSRE, and includes commercial areas, distribution centers and offices which are mainly designated for the use of our supermarket segment and our non-food segment, a 50% holding in Hadar Mall and Kiryat Hasharon, small commercial sites, office buildings, logistics sites, our holdings in the Wholesale Market Companies and additional undeveloped properties for use as commercial areas, office buildings, and logistics centers.

-As of December 31, 2012, the total square meters of developed property that we owned was approximately 268,000 square meters, the total square meters of property in development that we owned was approximately 80,600 and the total square meters of unutilized building rights that we owned was approximately 155,000 square meters.
-In addition, BSRE has the building rights for 2,700 to 3,000 apartments and 722 apartments in the Wholesale Market project.
+As of December 31, 2013, the total square meters of developed property that we (including jointly controlled entities) owned was approximately 275,000 square meters, the total square meters of property in development that we owned was approximately 44,500 and the total square meters of unutilized building rights that we owned was approximately 149,000 square meters.
+In addition, BSRE has the building rights for 3,000 apartments in Point Wells and 722 apartments in the Wholesale Market Project.

-The following table provides certain details regarding our real estate properties held for use or rent of which we are the legal owner (including through long-term leases from the Israel Land Administration), as of December 31, 2012:
+The following table provides certain details regarding our real estate properties held for use or rent of which we are the legal owner (including through long-term leases from the Israel Land Authority), as of December 31, 2013:

-Commercial areas, including supermarket stores Number of properties for use or rent 104 Area in square meter for leasing (property space) 185,400 Occupancy rate 99.0% Warehouses and Logistics Centers 6 65,700 100% Offices(1) 4 16,900 81.1 Total Developed property(2) 114 268,000 N/A Total property in development-commercial areas, logistics centers and the wholesale market project 5 80,600 Total unutilized building rights 155,000
+Number of properties for Area in square meter for leasing O

+use or rent (property space) Occupancy rate

+Commercial areas, including supermarket stores 105 190,500 99.0%

+Warehouses and Logistics Centers 6 64,300 99.1%

+Ū 0.,000 · · · · · ·

+5 20,200 20 50/

+Offices(1) 5 20,200 89.5%

+Total Developed property(2) 116 275.000 N/A

+Total property in development-commercial areas, logistics centers and the Wholesale

+Market Project 3 44,500

+Market 1 rojett 3 44,500

+Total unutilized building rights 149,000

-- (1) Not including an area of 14,000 square meters, which is subject to a sale agreement signed in March 2013. - (2) Not including an area of 30,000 square meters of parking lots adjacent to commercial and office areas.
+(1) Not including an area of 14,000 square meters of an office building in Petah Tikva, which was held for sale and the sale agreement for which was canceled in the first quarter of 2014.

+(2) Not including an area of 45,000 square meters of parking lots adjacent to commercial and office areas.